railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 *  :guilabel:`Shipping & Manual Invoice` : OpenERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you are ready to create an invoice.

-*  :guilabel:`Invoice from Delivery` : invoices are created from the picking stage.
+*  :guilabel:`Invoice From The Picking` : invoices are created from the picking stage.

 .. index:: delivery